molstar/mol-view-stories/README.md

 **Login Process:**
 1. User clicks "Log in"
 2. Current work (story, scenes, view state) is automatically saved
-3. User is redirected to Life Science AAI for authentication
+3. User authenticates via popup window (with redirect fallback if popups are blocked)
 4. After login, user returns to exactly where they left off with all work restored

 **State Preservation:**